Propaganda in the United States: World War II

 During World War II, the official policy of the United States was to not produce propaganda, but the Roosevelt government circumvented it by various means.
 One such propaganda tool was the publicly owned but government-funded Writers' War Board (WWB).
 The activities of the WWB were so extensive that it has been called the "greatest propaganda machine in history".
-Why We Fight is a famous series of US government propaganda films made to justify US involvement in World War II.
 Response to the use of propaganda in the United States was mixed, as attempts by the government to release propaganda during World War I was negatively perceived by the American public.

-The government did not initially use propaganda but was ultimately persuaded by businesses and media, which saw its use as informational.
+Initially, the US government had no centralized effective propaganda strategy, as President Roosevelt in particular seemed hesitant to institute an official government propaganda agency—in part due to the negative legacy of World War I's propaganda, with it often remembered as being manipulative or coercive in its tactics.
+However, after the outbreak of war in Europe and in the subsequent years prior to America's involvement, Roosevelt set up a number of different agencies to address problems concerning the dissemination of information, national morale, and public opinion.
+The power of these agencies was limited, with Roosevelt still seeming reluctant to create a dedicated propaganda agency, and some of these agencies received criticism from Roosevelt's political opponents and the press.

+Eventually, it became clear that the information network of the government needed to be streamlined and restructured, culminating in the United States Office of War Information (OWI) being created in June 1942, and consolidating the functions of the previously established agencies.
+The mandate of the OWI was to promote understanding of the war policies under the director Elmer Davis.
+It dealt with posters, press, movies, exhibitions, and produced often slanted material conforming to US wartime purposes.
+These efforts built on earlier 19th-century uses of mass media, when illustrated newspapers and posters helped normalize visual persuasion in American politics.
+Another example of the OWI's efforts was Why We Fight, a famous series of US government propaganda films commissioned by the OWI to justify US involvement in World War II.

 Cultural and racial stereotypes were used in World War II propaganda to encourage the perception of the Japanese people and government as a "ruthless and animalistic enemy that needed to be defeated", leading to many Americans seeing all Japanese people in a negative light.
 Many people of Japanese ancestry, most of whom were American citizens, were forcibly rounded up and placed in internment camps in the early 1940s.

 From 1944 to 1948, prominent US policy makers promoted a domestic propaganda campaign aimed at convincing the U.S. public to agree to a harsh peace for the German people, for example by removing the common view of the German people and the Nazi Party as separate entities.
 The core of this campaign was the Writers' War Board, which was closely associated with the Roosevelt administration.

-Another means was the United States Office of War Information that Roosevelt established in June 1942, whose mandate was to promote understanding of the war policies under the director Elmer Davis.
-It dealt with posters, press, movies, exhibitions, and produced often slanted material conforming to US wartime purposes.
-These efforts built on earlier 19th-century uses of mass media, when illustrated newspapers and posters helped normalize visual persuasion in American politics.